JacquesLife/RecipeBook/README.md

     - The program will prompt you through creating your recipes click enter between each prompt.

-## Changes
+## Updates
 - Created Unit Tests (for CalorieChecker).
+Robust testing most scenarios covered.
-- Recipes now have names.
+- Recipes now have names: Users are able to choose the name of their recipe but cannot have duplicate names.
-- Created delegate to check if the recipe is over 300 calories.
+- Created delegate to check if the recipe is over 300 calories: Deleagte will trigger if the total number of calories across all ingridients exceeds 300.
 - Created Search feature to search recipe by name.
+The feature allows the user to search then provides them with the full recipe displayed.
 - Created display feature to show recipes in alphabetical order.
-- Improved Comments.
+- Improved Comments: More comments add throught the project.
+- Backend created with getters and setters.
 - New tags created on github.
 - Improved ReadMe.
 - Improved error handling.